Unlocking the Secrets of Resistant Starch for Health and Longevity

 Cook, Cool, Then Reheat Your Starches:

-- Consider Supplementing: Potato starch, such as Bob’s Red Mill Unmodified Potato Starch, can be an easy way to increase your intake.
+- Consider Supplementing: Potato starch, such as Bob’s Red Mill Unmodified Potato Starch, can be an easy way to increase your intake of resistant starch.
 Starting with two tablespoons per day and gradually increasing can help minimize potential digestive discomfort.

 References